 If you’re prone to getting into power struggles with your child, you can try setting up a reward system or discipline method that takes the emotion out of what’s happening.

 This way there’s no arguing, you’re child is simply left with facts.

 They do the task and they get a reward.
 Or they don’t do something and end up with a consequence.

 It lets your child make the choice and you just have to enforce the choice, (sans yelling).

 2. Take time away

-Once I’m feeling more calm, I can go back to my kids.
+Once you’re feeling more calm, you can return to your kids.

 3. Purposely speak softly

 I did this ALL the time when my kids were younger because it really works!

 When you’re feeling upset, instead of raising your voice, speak very quietly to them.